 The DJI Osmo pocket is a new release in the series of Osmo gimbals that beats every predecessor with a big margin.

-DJI almost made it seem like a another way to laugh in the face of GoPro after they released the Gopro 7.
+DJI almost made it seem like a another way to laugh in the face of GoPro after they released the Gopro 7, but now that we're in 2023, is it still a relevant camera?

 Of course they are going to be used for different things, but with this new device I think DJI has captured most of the market when it comes to small portable cameras.